 Billing – Frequently Asked Questions

-Do you have a question about a bill from Pathology Reference Laboratory?
+Do you have a question about a bill from Pathology Reference Laboratory or Pathology Associates of San Antonio?
 Please review the information below to find the answers you’re looking for.

 Why have I received a bill from Pathology Reference Laboratory?